danadvo/Parametrize-vertex-cover/README.md

 # ParametrizedVertexCover
-Implementation of parametrized algorithm to vertex cover problem.
+Implementation of parametrized algorithm to vertex cover problem. <br>
 Was written as a final project of "Complexity of parametrized algorithms" course.